open-orchestra/open-orchestra-docs/en/key_concepts.rst

 See also the `list of blocks`_ available.

-Transverses blocks
+Transverse blocks
 ------------------

-Transverses blocks are defined inside the transverse node, they can be shared by several nodes of a website.
+Transverse blocks are defined inside the transverse node, they can be shared by several nodes of a website.
 All blocks can be transverse, as long as they are added to the transverse node.
 Transverse blocks can only be configured in the transverse node.